An Interpretable Approach to Load Profile Forecasting in Power Grids using Galerkin-Approximated Koopman Pseudospectra: Abstract

 \section{Abstract}

-Electricity load forecasting is crucial for effectively managing and optimizing power grids.
-Over the past few decades, various statistical and deep learning approaches have been used to develop load forecasting models.
-This paper presents an interpretable machine learning approach that identifies load dynamics using data-driven methods within an operator-theoretic framework.
-We represent the load data using the Koopman operator, which is inherent to the underlying dynamics.
-By computing the corresponding eigenfunctions, we decompose the load dynamics into coherent spatiotemporal patterns that are the most robust features of the dynamics.
-Each pattern evolves independently according to its single frequency, making its predictability based on linear dynamics.
-We emphasize that the load dynamics are constructed based on coherent spatiotemporal patterns that are intrinsic to the dynamics and are capable of encoding rich dynamical features at multiple time scales.
-These features are related to complex interactions over interconnected power grids and different exogenous effects.
-To implement the Koopman operator approach more efficiently, we cluster the load data using a modern kernel-based clustering approach and identify power stations with similar load patterns, particularly those with synchronized dynamics.
-We evaluate our approach using a large-scale dataset from a renewable electric power system within the continental European electricity system and show that the Koopman-based approach outperforms a deep learning (LSTM) architecture in terms of accuracy and computational efficiency.
-The code for this paper has been deposited in a GitHub repository, which can be accessed at the following address \href{https://github.com/Shakeri-Lab/Power-Grids}{github.com/Shakeri-Lab/Power-Grids}
+This paper presents an interpretable machine learning approach that characterizes load dynamics within an operator-theoretic framework for electricity load forecasting in power grids.
+We represent the dynamics of load data using the Koopman operator, which provides a linear, infinite-dimensional representation of the nonlinear dynamics, and approximate a finite version that remains robust against spectral pollutions due to truncation.
+By computing $\epsilon$-approximate Koopman eigenfunctions using dynamics-adapted kernels in delay coordinates, we decompose the load dynamics into coherent spatiotemporal patterns that evolve quasi-independently.
+Our approach captures temporal coherent patterns due to seasonal changes and finer time scales, such as time of day and day of the week.
+This method allows for a more nuanced understanding of the complex interactions within power grids and their response to various exogenous factors.
+We assess our method using a large-scale dataset from a renewable power system in the continental European electricity system.
+The results indicate that our Koopman-based method surpasses a separately optimized deep learning (LSTM) architecture in both accuracy and computational efficiency, while providing deeper insights into the underlying dynamics of the power grid\footnote{The code is available at \href{https://github.com/Shakeri-Lab/Power-Grids}{github.com/Shakeri-Lab/Power-Grids}.}.